Prosecutor criticizes school over run-up to mass shooting | Times Leader

 Click here to subscribe today or Login.

-OXFORD TOWNSHIP, Mich.
-(AP) — The prosecutor overseeing the case against the student accused in last week’s deadly Michigan school shooting and who took of charging his parents left open the possibility Monday that school officials could also face charges, saying “in this case, a lot could have been done different.”
+LANSING, Mich.
+(AP) — The prosecutor overseeing the case against the student accused in last week’s deadly Michigan school shooting and who of charging his parents left open the possibility Monday that school officials could also face charges, saying “in this case, a lot could have been done different.”

 Oakland County Prosecutor Karen McDonald said the investigation’s findings will determine whether school officials will be charged in last Tuesday’s attack at Oxford High School.

-Note: This story was updated to correct the spelling of Tim Throne’s name, which was misspelled “Thorne” in one instance.